jonfk/utility-belt/rust/cmd-queue/README.md

 [x] Shell completion through clap_complete (see #issues) [x] listing commands (only supports running)
     [ ] better display UI
+    [ ] short and long options for listing
     [ ] queued commands
     [ ] failed commands
 [ ] Persistent queue.
 Commands should not be lost in case of a crash/power outage